Fraunhofer-AISEC/codyze/codyze-v3/README.md

 ## Build & Run Codyze v3
 Java 11 (OpenJDK) is a prerequisite.

-To build an executable version of Codyze v3, use the `installDist` task:
+To build an executable version of Codyze v3, use the `installDist` task in the project's root:

 ```shell
 $ ./gradlew :codyze-v3:codyze:installDist